Atlassian (NASDAQ:TEAM) Posts Earnings Results, Beats Expectations By $0.06 EPS

-Atlassian (NASDAQ:TEAM) posted its earnings results on Wednesday.
-The technology company reported $0.46 EPS for the quarter, topping the Zacks’ consensus estimate of $0.40 by $0.06, MarketWatch Earnings reports.
+Atlassian (NASDAQ:TEAM) released its quarterly earnings data on Wednesday.
+The technology company reported $0.46 earnings per share for the quarter, beating the consensus estimate of $0.40 by $0.06, MarketWatch Earnings reports.
+The firm had revenue of $516.01 million during the quarter, compared to the consensus estimate of $585.64 million.
 Atlassian had a positive return on equity of 10.09% and a negative net margin of 33.33%.
-The business had revenue of $516.01 million for the quarter, compared to analysts’ expectations of $585.64 million.
-During the same quarter in the previous year, the firm earned $0.05 earnings per share.
-The business’s revenue was up 12.3% compared to the same quarter last year.
+The firm’s quarterly revenue was up 12.3% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.05 earnings per share.

-A number of analysts have recently commented on the company.
-Cowen lifted their target price on Atlassian from $360.00 to $380.00 and gave the stock a “market perform” rating in a research report on Friday.
-Truist lifted their target price on Atlassian from $400.00 to $500.00 and gave the stock a “hold” rating in a research report on Friday.
-JMP Securities reiterated a “hold” rating on shares of Atlassian in a research report on Friday.
-Canaccord Genuity lifted their target price on Atlassian from $325.00 to $500.00 and gave the stock a “buy” rating in a research report on Friday.
-Finally, Morgan Stanley boosted their price target on Atlassian from $320.00 to $505.00 and gave the company an “overweight” rating in a research report on Friday, October 22nd.
-Seven equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $425.65.
+Several analysts recently weighed in on TEAM shares.
+Wolfe Research lifted their price objective on Atlassian from $400.00 to $500.00 and gave the company an “outperform” rating in a report on Friday.
+Wells Fargo & Company lifted their price objective on Atlassian from $475.00 to $500.00 and gave the company an “overweight” rating in a report on Wednesday.
+Oppenheimer lifted their price objective on Atlassian from $420.00 to $500.00 and gave the company an “outperform” rating in a report on Friday.
+Cowen lifted their price objective on Atlassian from $360.00 to $380.00 and gave the company a “market perform” rating in a report on Friday.
+Finally, Truist lifted their price objective on Atlassian from $400.00 to $500.00 and gave the company a “hold” rating in a report on Friday.
+Seven analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $425.65.

 Atlassian Corp.
 Plc is a holding company, which engages in the design, development, license, and maintenance of software and provision software hosting services.
 Its products include Jira software, align, core, and Service Desk, Confluence, Trello, Bitbucket, Sourcetree, bamboo, opsgenie, and statuspage.